samanthaburton/whose_data/CONTRIBUTING.md

 - [Tell us: what other questions about your data would you like us to research?](https://github.com/samanthaburton/whose_data/issues/20)
 - [Suggest changes, updates, or add information to a case](https://github.com/samanthaburton/whose_data/issues/40) Find a typo?
 Have a piece of info we should add?
 - [Contribute to the Jargon Dictionary](https://github.com/samanthaburton/whose_data/issues/28) See a term you don't know?
 Look it up here!
 Don't find it?
 Add it?
 Have experience with personal data or privacy & security?
 Share a definition!
-- Share Whose Data? on social media
+- Share _Whose Data?_ on social media - our website is [whosedata.ca](https://www.whosedata.ca)

 #### I have an hour
+Check out [the research that has been done so far](https://github.com/samanthaburton/whose_data/issues/38), and then...

 - [Open a new case](https://github.com/samanthaburton/whose_data/issues/13): do some desk/online research about a company or organization
 - [Do secondary research](https://github.com/samanthaburton/whose_data/issues/25): search online, to help find the information _Whose Data?_ is looking for.